Infant Baptism Preparation

 Is there a charge for the baptism?

 The Church never charges for the celebration of a Sacrament.
 Rather, Christians give out of gratitude for what they have received from God.
-A donation to the parish may be made after the celebration of the baptism.
+A donation to the parish may be made before the celebration of the baptism.
 As this donation does not go to the priest, a separate gift may be given to him.